 What is bloating?

 Bloating occurs in your abdomen (stomach).
+It happens when your gastrointestinal (GI) tract is filled with air or gas.
+The GI tract runs from the mouth to the anus (bottom).
+It includes your entire digestive system.
 When you are bloated, you feel as if you’ve eaten a big meal and there is no room in your stomach.
-It can be painful or uncomfortable.
+Your stomach feels full and tight.
+It can be uncomfortable or painful.
 Your stomach may actually look bigger.
 It can make your clothes fit tighter.

 Symptoms of bloating

 Common symptoms of bloating include stomach pain, discomfort, and gas.
 You may also burp or belch frequently or have abdominal rumbling or gurgling.